akash-07/Software-Engineering-Assignments/Term Project/Patterns/target/scala-2.12/classes/handlingExceptions/readMe.md

 What can say about this `mean` function?
 It's a total function now.
 Each input value is mapped to one output value and the return type reflects the possibility that the result is not always defined.

-Where do we see an `Option` type being returned?
+What are some common occasions where `Option` type is returned?
 When we ask for `headOption` on a list or when we look up into a `Map` for a value by a given key.

 **How to best visualize `Option` type?**